 Kompas is a three-coordinate probabilistic pattern navigator.
 Each coordinate has a unique traveling pace and a dedicated trigger output.
 The amount of probability can be adjusted manually or by external voltages.
 Once a coordinate has been adjusted, a new pattern is generated and looped until the next change of direction.

 this tool is the outcome of the environment we are in

-and is inspired by non-linear approach to music and life – don't build any expectations, choose your direction and discover new paths
+and is inspired by the non-linear approach to music and life – don't build any expectations, choose your direction, and discover new paths

 Unlike common probability operation, instead of filtering a pre-determined sequence, Kompas uses probability to generate new looping patterns based on the direction you choose.

 - global clock and reset input